How food toxins cause weight gain

 Glutens in grains, casein and lactose in dairy products are of major interest.
 In addition phytates in lentils, beans, nuts and other things … along with alkaloids in nightshades are also in the spotlight.

-Disease mechanisms include the depositing of plaques in arteries and on neurons in the brain, inflammation, tissue damage, disruption to organs - these are all under the microscope.
+Disease mechanisms include the depositing of plaques in arteries and on neurons in the brain, inflammation, tissue damage, disruption to organs - these are all under the microscope. for weight problems - it is the thyroid gland.

 Take care of your precious thyroid gland!